Pre- Recruitment Training

-We are all aware that millions of youth are seeking a career in the armed force, paramilitary force and the police force.
-However most find it difficult to make headway because of lack of guidance, academic coaching and physical training.
+Every year, millions of youth seek a career in the armed, paramilitary and police forces.
+However, most never make it past the initial recruitment tests due to lack of guidance, academic coaching and physical training.

-The aim of the training programme is to transform a student into academically proficient, physically fit, mentally robust individuals vibrant with energy and confidence to face any challenge of life.
+The aim of NAPT's training programme is to transform young candidates into academically proficient, physically fit, mentally strong individuals bursting with energy and confidence and ready to face any challenge in life.

-- Syllabi and training on Mathematics, Science, English and General Knowledge to appear for the written tests with confidence.
+- Syllabus covers training on Mathematics, Science, English and General Knowledge to help you pass written tests with confidence.

-- Mock tests will cover questions from previous 5 years’ test papers to boost the confidence of the prospective students
+- Mock tests that cover questions from the previous 5 years’ test papers to boost the confidence of candidates.

-- Physical training to include drill, obstacles training, games, sports and meditation
+- Physical training includes drills, obstacles training, games, sports and meditation.

-- Personality orientation to enhance general awareness, communication skills, improve one’s behaviour and learn good manners
+- Personality orientation to enhance general awareness, communication skills, improve overall behavioural and learn good manners.

 - Physical Training